What to do during service Outage or Service disruptions

 - Confirm your device’s emergency capabilities:

-- Check if your Mobile phone supports satellite or Wi-Fi calling.
+- Check if your phone supports satellite communications or Wi-Fi calling and that Wi-Fi calling is enabled.

 - Ensure location services are enabled for emergency responders.